-1 All capitalized terms not defined in this document are defined in the Sales and Use Tax Exclusion Program's
+1 All capitalized terms not defined in this document are defined in the Sales and Use Tax Exclusion Program's statutes and regulations.

 2 This amount is calculated based on the average statewide sales tax rate at the time of initial approval, which was 8.36%.